dercoder/omnipay-wirecard/README.md

 $gateway->setSecret('B8AKTPWBRMNBV455FG6M2DANE99WU2'); // this is also valid for developing
 ```

-After that prepare the required parameters.
+Secondly prepare the required parameters:

 ```php
 $parameters = [